 Let’s come back to the birch tree again, thinking of this information:

 - It has many small and serrated leaves.

 You would immediately know that this must be a birch tree.
 You don’t get information about the height of the tree, whether it’s healthy or not, or what kind of insects are living in the bark – questions that might be important for a biologist or an ecological scientist.
 But you get the information that it is a birch tree, which is sufficient for everyday life.
 It is the same with this spectrum.
 A few measuring points covering the most important features are enough for most everyday applications.

 In daily life you might ask yourself questions like: “Is this pasta gluten free or not?”, “Is this textile polyester or silk?”, “Is this drug genuine or counterfeit?”.
 Answering these questions often requires less than 16 measuring points, depending on the spectrum of the material.

 In daily life you ask questions like “Is this pasta gluten free or not?”
 “Is this textile polyester or silk?”
 “Is this a genuine drug or fake?”
 To answer these questions you often need even less than 16 measuring points – depending on the spectrum of the material.

-So to answer the question of whether 16 pixels are enough: Yes, in most everyday applications it is perfectly sufficient.
+So, coming back to our question of whether 16 pixels are enough, the answer is yes.
+In most everyday applications they are perfectly sufficient.